pangeo-forge/pangeo-forge-azure-bakery/README.md

 > This will run `poetry install` with the contents of `poetry.lock`

+**`make setup-remote-state`**

+> This will run `setup_remote_state.sh` with the contents of `.env`, it uses Azure CLI to provision a Resource Group, Storage Account, and Storage container for the Remote State that Terraform will use

 **`make init`**

-> This will run `terraform init` within the `terraform/` directory, installing any providers required for deployment
+> This will run `terraform init` within the `terraform/` directory, installing any providers required for deployment.
+You **must** have run `make setup-remote-state` beforehand

 **`make lint`**

-> This will run `terraform validate` within the `terraform/` directory, showing you anything that is incorrect in your Terraform scripts
+> This will run `terraform validate` within the `terraform/` directory, showing you anything that is incorrect in your Terraform scripts.
+You **must** have run `make setup-remote-state` beforehand

 **`make format`**